-Stuart and Jessica Hall minister to the many international students at Michigan State University.
+Jessica Hall ministers to the many international students at Michigan State University.
 The goal of Bridges is to serve, promote social connections, and engage in spiritual conversations with international students so that they become leaders internationally.
-The Halls have two children, Alaine (Lainey) and Benjamin.
+Jessica and her husband, Stuart, who works as a civil engineer, have three children, Alaine (Lainey), Benjamin, and Micah.

 Mission Aviation Fellowship

 Chad and Andi Irwin have served with MAF since 1999.
 During their 15 years of living and working in Shell, Ecuador, Chad served as the chief pilot, and Andi worked at the Nate Saint Memorial School where their children attended.
 During the latter part of their ministry in Ecuador, Chad was instrumental in helping the Ecuador program transition to a nationally run entity.
 Of course, this meant that eventually Chad and Andi would leave Ecuador to allow the staff there to reach their full potential in leading the ministry.
 In July 2016, the family relocated in Nampa, Idaho, the site of MAF headquarters, where Chad is involved in recruiting and training new pilots to serve with MAF worldwide.
 Chad and Andi have two children, Josiah and Olivia.